bundschuhlab/PublicationScripts/WoundEdgeHypermethylation/README.md

 The demo is run via

-    python sorting.py sorting_in.tsv sorting_out.txt
+    python sorting.py degs.tsv sorting_out.txt

-It runs in fractions of a second and should create the same output as in the file `sorting_out_expected.txt`.
+It runs in fractions of a second and creates the output file `sorting_out.txt`, which should agree with the file `sorting_out_expected.txt`.
 Running it on any other data file is done by replacing `sorting_in.tsv` by the name of the input file to be processed.

 ## Comparing